-Yes, you might not ever come back to ProBlogTricks.
+Yes, you might not ever come back to Pitiya.
 That’s the realistic truth.

-Many people who come to your site today won’t come back ever.
+Most people who visited to your site today won’t come back ever either.

 But, if you captured their contact details (ex: email, name), you would be able to let them know every time published a new article or updated an older one.

-I personally use GeteResponse to send broadcast emails and automate converting readers into customers process.
+I personally use Gist to send broadcast emails and automate converting readers into customers’ processes.

-You can display lead capture form on your website’s sidebar, bottom of post pages and even show up light boxes to get higher opt-in rates.
+You can display lead capture forms on your website’s sidebar, bottom of post pages and even show up lightboxes to get higher opt-in rates.